-A few things have grown in popularity this year, accelerated by the pandemic.
-They include working from home, online shopping and the use of pre-recorded video interviews in the hiring process.
-For many industries and for multiple reasons, more recruiters and talent acquisition professionals are turning to this alternative hiring tool, which is an online interview where the job candidate answers a set of questions without an interviewer present.
+The use of pre-recorded video interviews in the hiring process has grown in popularity along with live video interviews for both convenience, time savings and safety reasons.
+Recruiters and talent acquisition professionals are turning to this alternative hiring tool, which is an online interview where the job candidate answers a set of questions without an interviewer present.

 Also known as Asynchronous Video Interviews (AVIs) – as opposed to “synchronous” interviews, where there’s real-time back and forth between the candidate and interviewer – pre-recorded interviews typically are conducted after an applicant logs onto an online portal hosted by a third party.
 According to a 2020 academic paper on AVIs published in Human Resource Management Review (HRMR), the candidate records short answers to the interview questions, which are then evaluated either by an interviewer or “automatically, by a computer algorithm.”